Discrete-time thermodynamic speed limit: Discrete-time speed limits

 By treating the bound as the average of a convex function $h(x)$ over a distribution $A (t_i)/A_\textrm{tot}$ with $A_\textrm{tot} \equiv \sum_{i=0}^{N-1} A (t_i)$, one can apply the Jensen's inequality as follows:

 Applying Eq.~\eqref{ineq:Jensen_dTV} into Eq.~\eqref{ineq:StepWise_SpeedLimit_rev_EP}, we finally arrive at

-This expression is applicable when $P(t_0)=P(t_N)$ and yields a nontrivial bound for this case.
+This expression is applicable when $\mathbf{P}(t_0) = \mathbf{P}(t_N) $ and yields a nontrivial bound for this case.
 We note that $A_\textrm{tot}$ can be computed by averaging the number of transitions between all different states without the knowledge of $\mathbf{P}(t)$.
-On another note, a relation similar, in terms of Wasserstein distance, to Eq.~\eqref{eq:speedlimitfirstform} for continuous-time processes was reported in Ref.~\cite{Van2024geometric}.
+On a related note, a similar relation in terms of the Wasserstein distance for continuous-time processes, analogous to Eq.\eqref{eq:speedlimitfirstform}, was reported in Ref.\cite{Van2024geometric}.